Skip to main content

 • Salesforce Connections and if they are user owned or Team Shared

-NB: This information is available for every deployment done through Gearset (including CI and C+D).
+Note: This information is available for every deployment done through Gearset, including automation CI jobs and Compare and deploy.

 Making your first Audit API requests